 (a) sections 1 and 2 — on the day on which this Act receives the Royal Assent;

 (b) the rest of the Act — on a day fixed by proclamation, and different days may be fixed for different provisions.

-[3-9.
+[3-5.
 Have not come into operation 2.]

-[Pt.
-2-22 have not come into operation 2.]

-Notes

-1 This is a compilation of the Health Services Act 2016.
-The following table contains information about that Act 1a.

-Compilation table